 NSF Acquisition Ombudsman

-Ms. Karen Tiplady, Acting Deputy Head, Office of Budget, Finance and Award Management, is serving as the Acting National Science Foundation Acquisition Ombudsman in accordance with the requirements of the Federal Acquisition Streamlining Act and the Federal Acquisition Regulation (FAR), Section 16.505 and Part 2571 of the NSF Acquisition Manual.
+Ms. Teresa Grancorvitz, Deputy Head, Office of Budget, Finance and Award Management, is serving as the National Science Foundation Acquisition Ombudsman in accordance with the requirements of the Federal Acquisition Streamlining Act and the Federal Acquisition Regulation (FAR), Section 16.505 and Part 2571 of the NSF Acquisition Manual.

 The goal of the Ombudsman Program is to establish a more open acquisition process by facilitating communication on an informal basis between the National Science Foundation and parties outside the Government.
 The Foundation’s Acquisition Ombudsman exercises agency-wide responsibility for reviewing concerns from contractors and ensuring that all contractors are afforded a fair opportunity to be considered.
 As part of her responsibility, the Ombudsman will hear concerns about specific issues in acquisitions from offerors, potential offerors, and contractors during the pre award and post award phases of acquisitions that cannot be resolved at lower levels, or that have Agency implications, and assist in facilitating a resolution.